AntonioGarRod/vagrant_arcmedia/README.md

 Configuration required:
 * Put the project code or clone the git project code on the 'html' folder
 * Put the database dump with the name 'drupal.sql' on the vagrant root path
+* Run 'vagrant up' and enjoy

 The Arcmedia Vagrant VM implements the next steps:
 * Apache2